GruffTrick/GruffTrick.github.io/README.md

 # About Me

-## Introduction
 I am a native Welsh speaker and Computer Science graduate from Aberystwyth University.
-Rust enthusiast: I contribute to my personal project, a CSV Viewer, written in Rust, for Linux (currently).
-I have developed a number of Object-Oriented applications, and web apps, in addition to CAD and 3D animation.
 I am an all-around tech enthusiast, deriving my passion from the wide scope of the digital world.
 I love self-improvement and solving problems.

+**Rust enthusiast:** I contribute to my personal project, a CSV Viewer, written in Rust, for Linux (currently).
+**Software Engineer:** I have developed a number of Object-Oriented applications, and web apps, in addition to CAD and 3D animation.

 ## Education
 ### Aberystwyth University: